Conversion from Gas L to Gas H

 The conversion in gas H of the zone supplied in gas L will need to modify theactual infrastructure as well as to intervene into each client’s home.
 The switch will be progressively done, following a geographic division into around 20 sectors, at a rate compatible with the necessary operations for each client and according to a scheduling feasible for the flow on the network.

 Transport network from gas L to gas H in the zone concerned by the conversion plan

 The establishing of a specific legal framework was necessary to prepare this conversion, to define the operation schedule, the responsibilities of the different actors and the technical modalities acknowledged.

-This framework was initiated by the article 164 of the law n° 2015-992 of August the 17th 2015 related to the energetic transition for the green growth, then completed by the decree n° 2016-348 of March the 23th 2016.
-It projects the establishment of a piloting phase on the period from 2016 to 2020, the jointed elaboration of a conversion plan project by the network and storage managers, and the establishment of a coordination committee.
+This framework was initiated by the article 164 of the law n° 2015-992 of August 17th, 2015 related to the energetic transition for the green growth, then completed by the decree n° 2016-348 of March 23rd, 2016, itself modified by the decree n°2020-1313 of October 29th, 2020.
+It defined the establishment of a piloting phase on the period from 2016 to 2020, the jointed elaboration of a conversion plan project by the network and storage managers, and the establishment of a coordination committee.
 The urban communities concerned by the piloting phase have been determined by the law of July the 10th 2017.

 The conversion into gas H from the actual gas L consumption zone relies on the division of the transport and distribution networks of gas L into around 20 geographical sectors (as seen on the image).
 The change in the gas type will be done independently and successively for each sector, letting a progressive conversion of the whole zone by 2029, at a rate compatible with the interventions necessary for each of the 1,3 million clients concerned.